-(iii) if the tenderer scoring the second highest points does not agree to a market-related
+(iii) if the tenderer scoring the second highest points does not agree to a marketrelated price, negotiate a market-related price with the tenderer scoring the third highest points or cancel the tender.

 (c) If a market-related price is not agreed as envisaged in paragraph (b)(iii), the organ of state must cancel the tender.